goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 └── setup.py
 ```

-The only difference here is that our application code is now all held in the sample subdirectory.
+The only difference here is that our application code is now all held in the `sample` subdirectory.
 This directory is named after the package and we’ve added the required `__init__.py` file.

-This layout is a slimmed down version of [Kenneth Reitz’s samplemod](https://github.com/navdeep-G/samplemod) application structure.
+This layout is a slimmed down version of [Kenneth Reitz’s samplemod](https://kennethreitz.org/essays/2013/01/27/repository-structure-and-python) application structure.
+The repository is [available on GitHub](https://github.com/navdeep-G/samplemod).

 ### Application with internal-packages